 What shoes for the child?

 When getting ready to buy, we should check the length of the child's foot, because this is the key information when choosing the right size.
-A shoe that is too tight will cause abrasions and curls to the toes, while shoes that are too loose will distort the gait and prevent efficient movement.
+A shoe that is too tight will cause abrasions and curls to the toes, while shoes that are too loose will distort your gait and prevent you from moving efficiently.

 Velcro or laces?
 The first walking shoes are a real challenge for children and parents, so you need to pay attention to every detail so that the choice we make satisfies the toddler during hiking trips.